 Hardwood Initiative

 Virginia’s hardwood initiative promotes quality hardwood management to grow healthy hardwood forests today and tomorrow.
-With more than 80% of Virginia’s forestland being privately owned, DOF needs cooperation from landowners to reverse the decline in our hardwood forests through the implementation of best practices.
+With more than 80% of Virginia’s forestland being privately owned, Virginia Department of Forestry (DOF) needs cooperation from landowners to reverse the decline in our hardwood forests through the implementation of best practices.
 In addition to improving our forests, activities that facilitate tree regeneration are often beneficial to game and other wildlife.

 The hardwood initiative is funded by Virginia state budget bill HB1800.